Fuel cell: Fueling stations

+Social Implications

+As of 2023, technological barriers to fuel cell adoption remain.
+Fuel cells are primarily for material handling in warehouses, distribution centers, and manufacturing facilities.
+They are projected to be useful and sustainable in a wider range applications.
+But current applications do not often reach lower-income communities, though some attempts at inclusivity are being made, for example in accessibility.

 Markets and economics

 In 2012, fuel cell industry revenues exceeded $1 billion market value worldwide, with Asian pacific countries shipping more than 3/4 of the fuel cell systems worldwide.
-However, as of January 2014, no public company in the industry had yet become profitable.
 There were 140,000 fuel cell stacks shipped globally in 2010, up from 11,000 shipments in 2007, and from 2011 to 2012 worldwide fuel cell shipments had an annual growth rate of 85%.
 Tanaka Kikinzoku expanded its manufacturing facilities in 2011.
 Approximately 50% of fuel cell shipments in 2010 were stationary fuel cells, up from about a third in 2009, and the four dominant producers in the Fuel Cell Industry were the United States, Germany, Japan and South Korea.
 The Department of Energy Solid State Energy Conversion Alliance found that, as of January 2011, stationary fuel cells generated power at approximately $724 to $775 per kilowatt installed.
 In 2011, Bloom Energy, a major fuel cell supplier, said that its fuel cells generated power at 9–11 cents per kilowatt-hour, including the price of fuel, maintenance, and hardware.